-Here's how the Yes Men have done the stuff that they've done.
-For a preview of the subjects that Trickster Academy enrollees learn, check out especially the sections on brainstorming, planning actions, writing funny, making websites, legal fun, video documentation, and press work below.
-And, of course, as the bottom of every page on our website urges you, just take this info and run with it!
+You can read about brainstorming, planning actions, writing funny, making websites, legal fun, video documentation, press work, and more.
+As the bottom of every page on our website urges you, just take this info and run with it!

 First of all, keep in mind that many people have great ideas; the real challenge is carrying them out.
 So by all means get excited about great ideas that flit into your head, but realize that's only the start: the hard (and even more exciting) part is yet to come.